 5. evidence of financial support;

-6. a medical examination completed by St. Luke’s Medical Center Extension Clinic and visa photographs.
+6. a medical examination completed by St. Luke’s Medical Center Extension Clinic and photographs.

 7. Evidence must be presented that the couple met in person within the past two years before the petition was filed.

-How much time is given to complete the K-1 Fiancé(e) Visa application?
+How much time is given to complete the K-1 Fiancé(e) application?

-A K-1 Fiancé(e) Visa is valid for four months from the date of its approval.
+A K-1 Fiancé(e) document is valid for four months from the date of its approval.
 But this may be revalidated by a consular officer provided that both parties are still legally free to marry.
-It is recommended to gather all the necessary documents for visa interview appointment as soon as possible.
+It is recommended to gather all the necessary documents for the interview appointment as soon as possible.

-Does the K1 visa grant an immigrant status and entitle the Filipino fiancé(e) to a green card?
+Does the K1 grant an immigrant status and entitle the Filipino fiancé(e) to a green card?

 What should the Filipino fiancé(e) do upon entry into the United States?

-Can the K-1 visa be used to travel in and out of the United States?
+Can the K-1 be used to travel in and out of the United States?

-No. The K-1 visa is a single-entry visa, which means that the K-1 bearer who leaves the United States without changing marital and immigration status will not be able to re-enter the country on the same visa.
-A new petition and visa would be required.
+No. The K-1 is a single-entry, which means that the K-1 bearer who leaves the United States without changing marital and immigration status will not be able to re-enter the country on the same K-1 document.
+A new petition and document would be required.

-What are the main reasons a K-1 visa is denied?
+What are the main reasons a K-1 is denied?

-K-1 Visa applications are subject to the same review standards as immigrant visa applications.
-The main reasons for visa refusal are: lacking documentation; need to review or verify evidence; lack of genuine relationship; misrepresentation of facts, medical or criminal grounds and potential public charge.
+K-1 applications are subject to the same review standards as immigrant applications.
+The main reasons for refusal are: lacking documentation; need to review or verify evidence; lack of genuine relationship; misrepresentation of facts, medical or criminal grounds and potential public charge.

 A common basis for refusal is a prior marriage for the beneficiary or the petitioner that has not been legally terminated.
 There is no divorce in the Philippines.
 A consular officer will only accept a death certificate or a court ruling of annulment or of presumptive death as evidence that a Filipino marriage has been terminated.
 An American may terminate a Filipino marriage through a U.S. divorce.